-- i) In the Finals of the Category "A" competitions the order of events must be as follows: Riding, Fencing Bonus Round, Swimming and Laser Run. - Except for Olympic Games and World Cup Final, Semi-finals of the Category "A" competitions will be organised without Riding and according to the sequence mentioned at Art.1.6.1 i). - iii) After athletes qualified for Semi-finals in Category "A" competitions a single Fencing Ranking Round will be organised before the Semi-finals and will be valid for both Semi-finals and Finals.
+- i) In the Finals of the Category "A" competitions the order of events must be as follows: Riding, Fencing Bonus Round, Swimming and Laser Run. ii) Except for Olympic Games and World Cup Final, Semi-finals of the Category - Except for Olympic Games and World Cup Final, Semi-finals of the Categor "A" competitions will be organised without Riding and according to the sequence mentioned at Art.1.6.1 i). - iii) After athletes qualified for Semi-finals in Category "A" competitions a single Fencing Ranking Round will be organised before the Semi-finals and will be valid for both Semi-finals and Finals.
 In the Olympic Games and World Cup Finals the Fencing Ranking Round must take place the previous day.
 Laser Run must always be organised with a handicap start. - iv) In the qualifications for the Semi-finals of Category "A" competitions (four disciplines without Riding) and in all other competitions the order of events may be different and adjusted to the LOC's needs.
-However, in the qualifications for the Semi-finals of Category "A" competitions, Laser Run must be the final event.
+However, in the qualifications for the Semi-finals of Category "A" competitions, Laser Run must be the final event. - Juniors, U19 and U17 UIPM World Championships and Continental Championships will be organized with the Obstacle Discipline from Qualifications to Finals according to the UIPM Obstacle Discipline Competition Guidelines.